KOTC Logo (c) 1996 Columbus Knox

 Karen is also available in the state of Delaware.

-Paul is serving as our President Elect 2019-2021.
+Paul is serving as our President.
 He is a elementary school teacher in Philadelphia.
 He loves telling stories, personal, real and imaginary.
 A dynamic and humorous teller, he enjoys taking on characters and engaging everyone in his story circle.
 Youth focus, listen and learn interesting life lessons in his stories.

 "Ms. Birdy" made her debut performance in Kwanzaa 2018.
 She also serves as our Recording Secretary.